ryleg/fayalite/README.md

-  takes inspiration from https://github.com/ucb-bar/chisel/ and hopes to extend it further to make an efficient representation of DAG data transformations follow a pattern usually reserved for more rigorous approaches that require high degrees of analysis, as in circuit diagramming software.
+  takes inspiration from https://github.com/ucb-bar/chisel/ and hopes to extend it further to make an efficient representation of DAG data transformations follow a pattern usually reserved for more rigorous approaches that require a high degree of analysis, as in circuit diagramming software.